danrue/ragnar-esque/README-Bisection.md

 To bisect, source your run file and then run 'bisect-lkft'.

-See example runfiles in runs.
+See example runfiles in runs/.

 Example run: